uwescience/DSSG2022_heating_loads/results.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/img/ds_res.png" width="700">

 ## Takeaways
-+ We produce the first Alaska heating load estimates that capture variation in local climate
++ We produce the first Alaskan heating load estimates that capture variation in local climate
 + These models allow prediction of future heating needs according to climate projections
 + This work can immediately inform renewable energy and climate mitigation policies in Alaska